 Second Trimester

 The second trimester marks a turning point for you and your baby.
 All major organs and systems have formed and the following six months will be spent growing.
-Your baby’s weight will multiply more than seven times by the end of the second trimester.
-By 28 weeks, your baby will be about 24cm long and weigh about 1.2kg.

 Common symptoms during your 2nd trimester: